This post covers:

 # An hour a day is 50 books a year

-Although book count goals are somewhat illusive, for argument’s sake let’s just agree that 50 books a year is a proxy for reading a lot.
+Yes book count goals are somewhat illusive.
+But for argument’s sake let’s say that reading 50 books a year is a worthwhile goal.

-When a challenging goal appears achievable, you’re more likely to take the first steps.
+But when a challenging goal seems achievable, you’re more likely to take the first steps.

-So let me point out how attainable 50 a year really is.
+So let me point out how attainable 50 books a year really is.

 - Make 30 minutes a day.
 That’s half a Netflix episode.